|Influences||AD&D 1e, D&D 3e|

 |Licensing||Freeware, Closed source|

-Being a roguelike game, Zorbus creates the dungeon randomly so that every played game is slightly different.
-The game uses permadeath meaning that when a character dies, it really is permanent and the player must begin a new game.
-You can save the game but the save file is deleted when loaded.
-You can only save once per dungeon level.
+Being a roguelike game, Zorbus creates the dungeon randomly, so that every played game is slightly different.
+The game uses permadeath, meaning that when a character dies, it really is permanent and the player must begin a new game.
+You can save the game, but the save file is deleted when loaded.
+Zorbus does not have item identification or a hunger mechanic.

-Thematically Zorbus draws influence from the late 70s and early 80s tabletop AD&D campaigns, adventures and lore.
+Thematically Zorbus draws influence from the late 70s and early 80s tabletop D&D campaigns, adventures and lore.

-The goal is to create a tight, streamlined dungeon crawling experience where the dungeon feels alive, eventful and rich in content.
-Something more than just boring empty rooms and corridors!
-Diversely shaped levels with themed content (throne rooms, prisons, lots of hidden treasure caches, etc.) with good connectivity between the areas.
+The game tries to create a dungeon which feels alive, eventful and rich in content.
+Something more than just empty rooms and corridors.
+Diversely shaped levels with themed content (throne rooms, prisons, hidden treasure caches, etc.) with good connectivity between the areas.

-Important part of the living dungeon are the creatures.
-Creatures act intelligently, might fight each other, flee when threatened and try to gather their friends to overcome a threat.
-Powerful factions and individuals try to stop you.
-You don't have to go to the fight alone but can recruit other adventurers along the way.
-Creatures are not silent either but comment on things with speech bubbles.
+The dungeon denizens act intelligently, fight each other, flee when threatened and try to gather their friends to overcome a threat.
+Most creatures can use items and can also pick them up from the dungeon floor.
+Creatures are not silent either, but comment on things with speech bubbles.

-The dungeon has dynamic lighting, light sources can be lit and unlit.
-Some creatures have darkvision, some need to carry a light source.
+The dungeon has dynamic lighting.
+There are light sources as dungeon furniture and in the hands of creatures and these both can be lit and unlit.
+Some creatures have darkvision.
 Creatures react to light and sound.

-The rule system for the game is slightly influenced by the d20-system used in the 3rd edition of Dungeons & Dragons.
-Zorbus has experience levels but no character classes (race and gender is selected).
-On each level-up, you point-buy skills and talents.
-Talents are mostly combat abilities and spells.
+The rule system for the game is slightly influenced by the d20 system used in the 3rd edition of Dungeons & Dragons.
+Zorbus has experience levels but no character classes (race is selected).
+On each level up, you point buy skills and talents (mostly combat maneuvers and spells).

-The display size can be configured.
-You can play in windowed mode or fullscreen with 32x32- or 64x64-pixel tile graphics.
-Text size can also be adjusted.
-There is no audio.
+Display size can be configured.
+You can play in windowed mode or fullscreen and with 32x32-, 48x48- or 64x64-pixel tile graphics or ASCII characters.
+The font can be changed and text size can be adjusted.

-The game can be controlled only with the keyboard (the number of needed keys to play is kept low).
-The keybindings are configurable.
-The game has a targeting system making it very easy to use ranged attacks / talents.
+Keybindings are configurable.
+Mouse control is supported, but is not ideal for playing the game.
+A game controller can be used.
+The game has a targeting system, making it very easy to use ranged attacks or talents.
 Usable items and talents can be assigned to quickslots.

-Zorbus is already a stable game but development still continues: more content, more polishing.
+Zorbus is already a stable game, but development still continues with more content and more polishing.